emilohlund-git/Simon/README.md

 ## Testing

-I've play tested the game enough to find that there are no bugs.
-It's not a huge game so it didn't require a whole lot of it.
+I've play tested the game enough to find that there are no bugs, pressing the highlighted buttons in the right & wrong order to make sure the game plays out correctly.
+Using the Chrome console to check if there is any problematic Javascript.
+During the proccess of creating the game I've continously looked for ways to enhance the code I've written, making it shorter & more effective.

 ## Deployment